replicatedhq/replicated-docs/docs/reference/replicated-cli-login.md

 # login

-Open a browser for collecting authentication details.
-Then, create and retrieve an API token to authorize the replicated CLI.
+Open a browser for collecting authentication details, then create and retrieve an API token to authorize the replicated CLI. [`replicated logout`](/reference/replicated-cli-logout) removes the credentials created by `replicated login`.

+`replicated login` can be used instead of generating an API token and setting the `REPLICATED_API_TOKEN` environment variable.
+For more information, see [Installing the replicated CLI](/reference/replicated-cli-installing).

 ## Usage